Sheep and poultry farm

 Percent lamb crop

-Percent lamb crop is usually defined as the number of quality lambs marketed per ewe exposed for breeding.
-While there are some additional costs associated with producing a higher percentage lamb crop (e.g. lamb finishing costs), for the most part extra lambs mean extra profit.
-It costs the same amount of money to maintain a ewe no matter how many lambs she produces.
-Overhead or fixed costs are reduced when productivity is higher.
+Percent lamb crop is defined as the number of (quality) lambs marketed (or retained for breeding) per ewe exposed for breeding.
+While there are some additional costs associated with producing a higher percentage lamb crop (e.g. lamb finishing costs), for the most part more lambs mean more profit.
+It generally costs the same amount of money to maintain a ewe no matter how many lambs she produces.
+Overhead or fixed costs are also reduced when productivity is higher.

-The optimal lamb crop varies by geographic location and production system.
-In situations where feed costs and overhead are very low and wool still comprises a significant portion of the income, a hundred percent lamb crop may be profitable.
-These situations are getting fewer and far between.
+The optimal size lamb crop varies by geographic location and production system.
+In situations where feed costs and overhead are very low and wool still comprises a significant portion of the income, a hundred percent lamb crop may be profitable, though a 125 percent lamb crop is probably feasible and more profitable.

-Most most sheep producers, a 200 percent lamb crop is an appropriate and reachable goal.
+For many sheep producers, a 200 percent lamb crop is an appropriate and obtainable goal.
 Most breeds of sheep are capable of producing a 200 percent lamb crop if they are fed and managed properly.

-In situations where land and production costs are higher, lamb crops in excess of 200 percent should be the goal.
+In situations where land and production costs are higher, lamb crops in excess of 200 percent are realistic.
 To achieve such a lofty goal, accelerated lambing programs or prolific genetics are usually required.
-However, beginning shepherds should not start with prolific breeds or attempt to lamb ewes at frequent intervals.
+Despite the higher profit potential, it is not recommended that beginning shepherds start with prolific breeds or attempt to lamb ewes at frequent intervals.

 There are various strategies for increasing lambing percentage.
-Not all strategies will apply to all farms.
+Not all strategies will likely be profitable on all farms.
 The number of lambs that a ewe gives birth to varies by her age, genetics, body condition, nutrition, and season.
 Ewes reach their peak productivity between the ages of 3 and 6.
-Maintaining too young of a flock will reduce lambing percentage.
-Fertility is usually highest in the fall months.
+Maintaining too young of a flock will reduce lambing percentage, but should accelerate genetic improvement.
+In temperate climates, fertility is usually highest in the fall months when day length is shorter.
 Ewes bred to lamb in the spring (March-April) will usually give birth to more lambs than those bred to lamb in the winter or fall.

-While the heritability of reproductive rate is only 10 percent, selection will increase lambing percentage.
-The birth type of the individual lamb is less important than the lamb's family history.
-It is especially important to select rams from multiple births.
+While the heritability of reproductive rate is low, only about 10 percent, selection will increase lambing percentage.
+The birth type of the individual lamb is less important than the lamb's family history for multiple births.
+It is especially important to select rams from families and/or flocks with a higher percentage of multiple births.
 Rams with large testicles are also desirable for breeding, as scrotal circumference has been linked to reproductive rate in female progeny.

 Nutrition exerts a large effect on reproductive performance.
 Ewes that are in better body condition will usually ovulate more eggs.
 Flushing may increase the ovulation rates of ewes in sub-optimal body condition.
+It may also increase embryo survival.
 Flushing is when the nutrition is increased prior to and during the early part of the breeding season.
-It is usually accomplished by supplementing ewes with 1/2 to 1 lb. of grain.
+It is usually accomplished by supplementing ewes with 1/2 to 1 lb. of grain per head per day or moving them to better quality pasture.
 Ewes that are already in good body condition usually do not respond to flushing.

 Read Tips for marketing sheep (and goats) through public livestock auctions =>

-When live lambs can be sold directly from the farm, either to an order buyer, direct marketer, or consumer, you avoid paying the fees associated with sale barns, though you are still obligated to pay the lamb check-off.
+The best prices for lambs are usually obtained when lambs are sold directly from the farm to commercial buyers, direct marketers, or consumers.
+You avoid paying the fees associated with sale barns, though you are still obligated to pay the lamb check-off.
 For on-farm sales, it's important to have a scale so you know what your lambs weigh.
 You also need to closely follow the local, regional, and national markets, so you know what your lambs are worth.
 Often, you can accept a lower price at the farm than you would expect at a sale barn, since your are incurring less selling costs.
 On the other hand, you should seek a premium for "farm-fresh" lambs.

-If you sell directly to a slaughterhouse, you may be able to establish a year-round or contract price.
-Larger processing plants may be willing to pay for lambs according to a grid, which establishes a set of premiums and discounts.
+If you sell directly to an abattoir, you may be able to establish a year-round or contract price.
+Larger abattoirs may be willing to pay for lambs according to a grid, which establishes a set of premiums and discounts.
 If you produce the kind of the lamb that the processor wants, you should be able to get a higher price for your lambs.

 <== SHEEP 201 INDEX